 Companies House must simply be informed of the intended and continued dormancy.
 You can do this via an annual confirmation statement informing Companies House of your address details and directors.

 You will also need to inform them, in due course, when you plan to begin trading again.
-Annual submission of accounts will demonstrate no trading has taken place in the meantime.
+Annual submission of company accounts will demonstrate no trading has taken place, using your last business bank account or any others, in the meantime.

-Regarding this, if you are ready to begin trading (or trading again), you’ll need to register for corporation tax with HMRC, share accounts with Companies House and complete a tax return within 12 months of the business-year end.
+Regarding this, if you are ready to begin trading (or trading again), you’ll need to register to pay corporation tax with HMRC, share annual accounts with Companies House and complete a company tax return within 12 months of the business-year end.